TheBestTvarynka/Dataans/doc/tech_stack.md

 # Technical decisions explained

-This documents is aimed to list technologies used in this project and explain why they were chosen.
+This documents aims to list technologies used in this project and explain why they were chosen.

 ## Why [`Tauri`](https://tauri.app/)?